ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/flash.md

 #### Start application

 The `mbed_start_application` implementation exists only for Cortex-M3, Cortex-M4 and Cortex-M7.
-You can find it in [the Arm Mbed_application code file](https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed_application.c).
+You can find it in <a href="https://github.com/ARMmbed/mbed-os/blob/master/platform/mbed_application.c" target="_blank">the Arm Mbed_application code file</a>.
 If `mbed_start_application` does not support your target, you must implement this function in the target HAL.

 #### Flash HAL

 For a bootloader to perform updates, you must implement the flash API.
-This consists of implementing the function in [flash_api.h](https://github.com/ARMmbed/mbed-os/blob/master/hal/flash_api.h) and adding the correct fields to targets.json.
+This consists of implementing the function in <a href="https://github.com/ARMmbed/mbed-os/blob/master/hal/flash_api.h" target="_blank">flash_api.h</a> and adding the correct fields to targets.json.

 There are two options to implement flash HAL:

 ##### Option 1: CMSIS flash algorithm routines

 These are quick to implement.
 They use CMSIS device packs and scripts to generate binary blobs.
 Because these flash algorithms do not have well-specified behavior, they might disable cache, reconfigure clocks and other actions you may not expect.
 Therefore, proper testing is required.
 First, make sure CMSIS device packs support your device.
 Run a script in `mbed-os` to generate flash blobs.
 Check the flash blobs into the target's HAL.
-Arm provies an [example](https://github.com/ARMmbed/mbed-os/commit/071235415e3f0b6d698df6e944c522bdae8ff4ae) of how to do this.
+Arm provies an <a href="https://github.com/ARMmbed/mbed-os/commit/071235415e3f0b6d698df6e944c522bdae8ff4ae" target="_blank">example</a> of how to do this.

 To enable a CMSIS flash algorithm common layer, a target should define `FLASH_CMSIS_ALGO`.
 This macro enables the wrapper between CMSIS flash algorithm functions from the flash blobs and flash HAL.